Macumbafeh/patch_nameplatecastbars-3.3.5/README.md

 # patch_nameplatecastbars-3.3.5

-You are looking for an addon to see the castbars under every player nameplates without targetting them or having them on focus.
+You are looking for an addon to see the castbars under every player nameplates without targetting them or having them on focus. you got to path your wow.exe with it.

 No idea if it works on default plates only yet

 /!\ Make sure it's allowed on your server before to install it !